Clear House Accountants Clear House Accountants

 Consequences for Leaseholders

 Problems may arise for leaseholders if they do not make advance payments according to the rules stated in the lease.
 The landlord has to purchase and provide all the services to cover the costs for the leaseholders.
-Thus, leaseholders should make advance payments of service charge if requested.
+Thus, leaseholders should make advance payments of service charges if requested.
 It should be done before the landlords have to pay for the services they have to provide in order to avoid the property running into trouble due to the services not being provided on time.

 The landlords may ask leaseholders to pay any shortfall at the end of the financial year if they know what the actual cost is.
 Leaseholders are requested to pay for the deficit at the end of the year when the actual costs exceed the service charges paid.
 Similarly, if the service charge paid by the leaseholders exceeds the actual costs incurred, the landlord may refund the difference.